- New Enquiries

 Complaints Handling Procedure

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
 We are committed to high quality legal advice and client care and aim to offer all our clients an efficient and effective service.
-However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for Complaints Handling: Emma Mitchell, Partner.
-Emma Mitchell can be contacted on 0116 2554855, firstname.lastname@example.org or by post to 3 & 5 Welford Road, Leicester LE2 7AD.
+However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for Complaints Handling: Emma Mitchell, Director.
+Emma Mitchell can be contacted on 0116 2554855, firstname.lastname@example.org or by post to 1 New Walk Place, Leicester, LE1 6RU.